LexaMO/CSU-Senior-Project/SeniorRequirementsDoc.md

 **c.
 Rationale:** to be able to easily navigate through the editing options

 **d.
-Fit Criterion:** After first encounter with the product, the customer should be able to easily navigate and choose between the different options to edit their image.
+Fit Criterion:** After first encounter with the product, the customer should be given a survey to rate their experience navigating through the application on a Likert scale of 1 to 5 where 5 is easily navigatable.
+The project should have an average rating above 4.

 **e.
 Priority:** 3